andrew/ultimate-awesome/README.md

 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT researchers that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
-- [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
 - [awesome-data-ui](https://github.com/editdata/awesome-data-ui) - Open source projects, demos, paid services, etc. that demonstrate approaches to editing & managing data through a user interface.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.